cjlennon-dev/cjlennon/README.md

 ### In the sample application

 No front end framework or templating engine is used in the sample application.
-Or to put this another way, the Cognify uses its own rendering system.
+Or to put this another way, Cognify uses its own rendering system.
 Pages are created by using nodejs code and the values needed at run time are injected when the page or component is rendered (using `string.replace()`)

-The html pages and components use a number of open-source components many of which are built on top of jquery
+The html pages and components use a number of open-source components, many of which are built on top of jquery

 ## Pattern.
 Interacting with the database